CalculustJL/CalculustCore.jl/README.md

 Numerical PDE problems drive high-performance computing.
 The biggest supercomputers on the planet run physics simulations on millions of MPI ranks over years of wall-time.
 An optimized workflow is the difference between having a solution, or going home emptyhanded, and every ounce of performance has to be squeezed.
 As such, highly tuned software packages that specialize on a set class of problems dominate the market.
 With specializations, however, generalizability and interpoeratibility take a hit.

-`AbstractPDEInterfaces.jl` is written so that package authors won't need to write a method for the Laplacian (`Δ`) every time a new scheme for the gradient (`∇`) comes along.
+`AbstractPDEInterfaces.jl` is written so that package authors won't need to write a method for `Δ` (Laplacian) every time a new scheme for the gradient `∇` (gradient) comes along.
 We provides abstractions over components of PDE solvers that reduce the amount of boilerplate code that any new solver would need, and improve interpoeratibility between solvers.
 Furthermore, a requisite for the developement of Machine Learning based PDE solvers is the ability to mix state of the art discretizations with large neural network models on a AD-compatible, accelerator-friendly test-bench.
 Julia's multiple-dispatch based programming model allows for abstractly-typed, composable code, that lets packages just plug-and-play.
 Engineers shouldn't waste their time reinventing the wheel, rather focus on what's new and interesting!

 We believe switching from 'Fourier-spectral collocation method' to 'discontinuous Galerkin finite elements' should be a one-line change for the user.
 And users should not need to deal with inconsistent syntax between solvers for specifying boundary conditions, and forming vector-calculus operators.